crispab/codekvast/DEVELOPMENT-GUIDE.md

 The following procedure can be used for demo purposes and also when doing development with live data flowing.

 1. Launch 4 terminal windows
-1. In terminal #1 do `./gradlew :product:warehouse:bootRun`.
+1. In terminal #1 do `./gradlew :product:dashboard:bootRun`.
-This will start Codekvast Warehouse that will consume the data files uploaded by the instrumented apps.
+This will start Codekvast Dashboard that will consume the data files uploaded by the instrumented apps.
 1. In terminal #2 do `./gradlew :sample:jenkins1:run`.
 This will download and start one version of Jenkins with Codekvast attached.
 1. In terminal #3 do `./gradlew :sample:jenkins2:run`.
 This will download and start another version of Jenkins with Codekvast attached.
 1. In terminal #4 do `./gradlew :sample:sample-gradle-application:run`.
 This will launch the short-lived `sample.app.SampleApp` with Codekvast attached.
 The SampleApp is handy when you want to correlate source code to the data that is collected by Codekvast.
 1. Open a web browser at http://localhost:8080.
-It will show the warehouse web interface wher e you can inspect the collected data.
+It will show the dashboard web interface wher e you can inspect the collected data.

-### How to do rapid development of the warehouse web app
+### How to do rapid development of the dashboard web app

 In addition to the above do this:

 1. Launch a terminal window
-1. `cd product/warehouse/src/webapp`
+1. `cd product/dashboard/src/webapp`
 1. `npm start`.
 It will start an embedded web server on port 8088.
 It reloads changes to the webapp automatically.
 It will also refresh the browser automatically.
 1. Open the web browser at http://localhost:8088

-### Canned REST responses for off-line warehouse webapp development
+### Canned REST responses for off-line dashboard webapp development

-When running the warehouse webapp from `npm start` there is a number of canned REST responses available.
+When running the dashboard webapp from `npm start` there is a number of canned REST responses available.
 This makes it possible to develop the webapp with nothing else than `npm start` running.

 The canned responses are really handy when doing frontend development, where live data is strictly not necessary.